Sonoma County Schools Fire Relief

 In this audio message recorded for radio, Dr. Herrington acknowledges the devastation of the North Bay Firestorm on the community and thanks educators for their dedicated efforts to serve students despite personal hardship.

 Thank you for your interest in helping our many schools and families that have been impacted by the devastating and unprecedented fires that swept through Sonoma County in October 2017.
 Two public schools burned and one working school farm site was destroyed.
 Tragically, nearly 250 public school employees and close to 1,500 children lost homes.
 To assist districts with the overwhelming tasks of rebuilding schools and providing a safe and healing space for children, SCOE is coordinating donations and support to local schools.
-For more information/guidance on the best way to help, please read this letter to prospective donors.
+For more information on SCOE Fire Relief Efforts, click here.

 If you are a member of the community needing help, the county has opened a one-stop-shop assistance center in Santa Rosa.
 Learn about the Local Assistance Center here.